A Parent’s Guide to Taylor Swift

 Helping Our Kids See the Difference Between Worldly Love and Biblical Love

-Taylor Swift’s newest album release reminded me of something deeply important for us as Christian parents: we can’t simply sit back and ignore what’s shaping the minds and hearts of our children.
-We don’t need to be fearful or reactionary, but we do need to be watchful.
+Taylor Swift’s newest album release reminded me of something deeply important for us as Christian parents: we cannot simply sit back and ignore what shapes the minds and hearts of our children.
+We do not need to be fearful or reactionary, but we do need to be watchful.
 God calls us to shepherd the next generation—and that includes helping them think carefully about what they see and hear.

-Few artists today have the kind of cultural power that Taylor Swift holds.
-Her songs are everywhere, and her influence is undeniable.
-But as parents, we have to ask: Is it a good influence?
+Few artists today possess the cultural power that Taylor Swift holds.
+Her songs are ubiquitous, and her influence is undeniable.
+However, as parents, we must ask: Is it a good influence?

 I know that for many families, her songs play in the background of everyday life—around the house, in the car, through earbuds.
-This isn’t about guilt or finger-pointing; it’s about awareness.
+This discussion is not about guilt or finger-pointing; it is about awareness.
 Before we hand over our children’s hearts to any artist or message, we should pause and ask: What is being planted there?

-My goal isn’t to tell you what you can or can’t listen to.
-It’s to help us think biblically—to train our children to discern truth from deception and to guard their hearts from the subtle lies that so easily shape our loves and desires.
+My goal is not to dictate what you can or cannot listen to.
+It is to help us think biblically—to train our children to discern truth from deception and to guard their hearts from the subtle lies that so easily shape our loves and desires.

-Taylor Swift is just one example of a much bigger conversation.
-The same biblical wisdom applies to almost every influence in our culture today.
-So let’s take a look together at what her music is really saying.
+Taylor Swift is merely one example of a much larger conversation.
+The same biblical wisdom applies to nearly every influence in our culture today.
+So let us examine together what her music is truly conveying.

 The Message Beneath the Music